ductm208/hybris-on-tvbox/README.md

 `hybris@tvbox:~/hybrisapp/hybris/bin/platform$ ant clean all`<br/><br/>
 It will ask to create config folder, just enter to create develop profile
 ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/c3ef2513-dee9-4ddb-af7f-5b4c10a276cf)<br/>
 It would take few minutes to create all stuffs but we need only config folder, ant build would be performed again later.
-As soon as config folder create you can terminate the command by Ctrl + C.<br/>
+As soon as config folder created you can terminate the command by Ctrl + C.<br/>
 Now you need to replace newly created local.properties and localextensions.xml.
 Those files are nothing special, they contains minimal setup.

 On *nix you just run from client<br/>